awsdocs/amazon-lumberyard-user-guide/doc_source/component-videoplayback.md

 ## Setting Up Stereo Video Playback<a name="component-videoplayback-stereo"></a>

-Before setting up stereo video playback, ensure that you have completed the setup instructions in [Setting up Video Playback](#component-videoplayback-setup)\.
+Before setting up stereo video playback, ensure that you have completed the setup instructions in [Setting Up Video Playback](#component-videoplayback-setup)\.

 Stereo video playback means that the video presents a slightly different image for each eye, creating a 3D feel\. *Stereo* in this case refers to visual stereo only; audio is not supported in the video playback component\.
 While audio is not supported and must be synced externally, it is possible to play back spatialized audio\.
 To do so, you must use the full, commercial version of Wwise and a 3D spatializer plugin such as Oculus Spatializer or RealSpace 3D\.